Fios-Quest/YouTube-Scripts/src/space/newtype.md

 different rules.

-In this example we're using my "good enough, no false negatives" approach, but another engineer might write a different validator, perhaps following emailregex.com.
+In this example we're using my "good enough, no false negatives" approach, but another engineer might write a different validator, perhaps following emailregex.com which catches more bad emails but has a small chance of flagging a false negative.

-Now we have two models of what an email should be inside our software.
+Then we have two models of what an email should be inside our software, and they no longer agree with each other.

 ### tradeoffs 6

 > show code 08_email_newtype

-Let's use everything we've learned to create a newtype representing an Email:
+Here's what it might look like to make an email newtype.

 We've added an Error type for potentially invalid addresses and, this time I did those extra steps to implement the Error trait.

-Next we've got our a constructor which calls to our validator, but our validator is identical.
+Next we've got our a constructor which calls to our validator, though the validator logic is identical.

 We've added one new test for the constructor, and the one for our validator is the same.